Keep Up With McLean!

-Through innovative initiatives and the integration of clinical care and research, Brent P. Forester, MD, MSc, chief of McLean’s Division of Geriatric Psychiatry, is looking to improve mental health care for older adults—something that is important now, more than ever as America’s population continues to age.
+Through innovative initiatives and the integration of clinical care and research, Brent P. Forester, MD, MSc, chief of McLean’s Center of Excellence in Geriatric Psychiatry, is looking to improve mental health care for older adults—something that is important now, more than ever as America’s population continues to age.

 “There’s still so much to learn about older people and mental illness,” said Forester.
 “Our treatment decisions are guided by our clinical intuition and what we know from the literature.
 Yet, many of the studies we rely upon have not included older adults with complex medical issues similar to those we are actually treating.”